-- 17b.156 A Board of Examiners may recommend the award of a posthumous postgraduate diploma to a candidate registered on a full taught Masters programme who has died: - (i) before successful completion of the taught element (typically represented by the postgraduate diploma exit point), but after having achieved no fewer than two-thirds of the credits require to complete successfully the taught element - (ii) before commencing the dissertation phase of the award, but after successful completed of the taught element. - 17b.157 A board of examiners may recommend that a posthumous Masters degree be awarded to a candidate on the dissertation of a Masters programme, who has died prior to the submission of a dissertation, provided that the following criteria are satisfied:

-- (i) enough of the research project must have been completed to allow a proper assessment to be made of the scope of the dissertation - (ii) the standard of research work completed must be of that standard normally required for the award of a Masters degree in question, and must demonstrate the candidate's grasp of the subject - (iii) any written work available (eg draft chapters, work published or prepared for publication, presentations, progress reports) must demonstrate the candidate's ability to write a dissertation of the required standard. - 17b.158 The board of examiners must be provided by the candidate's supervisor, with evidence of the research work completed, draft chapters etc. The supervisor shall also submit a report for consideration by the examiners. - 17b.159 A board of examiners may use discretion in deciding whether to recommend the award the grade of either Merit or Distinction on the dissertation and whether to award the Masters degree overall with Merit of Distinction.
+- 17b.156 A Board of Examiners may recommend the award of a posthumous postgraduate diploma to a candidate registered on a full taught Masters programme who has died: - before successful completion of the taught element (typically represented by the postgraduate diploma exit point), but after having achieved no fewer than two-thirds of the credits require to complete successfully the taught element - (ii) before commencing the dissertation phase of the award, but after successful completed of the taught element. - 17b.157 A board of examiners may recommend that a posthumous Masters degree be awarded to a candidate on the dissertation phase of a Masters programme, who has died prior to the submission of a dissertation, provided that the following criteria are satisfied: - (i) enough of the research project must have been completed to allow a proper assessment to be made of the scope of the dissertation - (ii) the standard of research work completed must be of that standard normally required for the award of a Masters degree in question, and must demonstrate the candidate's grasp of the subject - (iii) any written work available (eg draft chapters, work published or prepared for publication, presentations, progress reports) must demonstrate the candidate's ability to write a dissertation of the required standard. - 17b.158 The board of examiners must be provided by the candidate's supervisor, with evidence of the research work completed, draft chapters etc. The supervisor shall also submit a report for consideration by the examiners. - 17b.159 A board of examiners may use discretion in deciding the grade for the dissertation and whether to award the Masters degree overall with Distinction.